 Like marriage, tenant-landlord relationships could get very complicated.
 Respect could get worn over time, and both parties would rather to part ways when bitterness reaches the highest level.

-Yet, albeit both relations are bound by contracts with marriage being deemed as sacred, it’s the tenant-landlord relationship that tends to more closely abide by the terms and conditions of its agreement.
+Yet, albeit both relations are bound by contracts, with marriage often being deemed as sacred, it’s the tenant-landlord relationship that tends to more closely abide by the terms and conditions of its agreement.

-But, apparently, this landlady did not see herself as a landlord but more as a roommate that’s why she committed a blunder that ended up with her getting disrespected by her tenant and accused of being a leech.
+But, apparently, this landlady did not see herself as a landlord but more as a roommate; that’s why she committed a blunder that ended up with her being disrespected by her tenant and accused of being a leech.

-According to OP, her mortgage is 1500 a month and so she’s been paying about $100 a month plus the rental payments from two girls.
-She’s been using her savings for her needs while she’s looking for another job that pays fair and the workplace is not so stressful.
+According to OP, her mortgage is 1500 a month, so she’s been paying about $100 a month aside from the rental payments from the two other girls.
+She’s been using her savings for her needs while she’s looking for another job that pays fair and has a less stressful environment.